Instructions on how to submit Lab 1: Please download all the required files from the lab1 github repo.

 % venv/bin/python cli.py --print-proofs get foo

-1. How long is the proof for get foo after you’ve inserted both foo=bar and hello=world into the store, as in the above example?
+1. How many siblings are included in the proof to verify the node for get foo after you’ve inserted both foo=bar and hello=world into the store, as in the above example?
 Explain why that is.

 Attack scenario 1: Key-value confusion